Nikhilprashar561/Learning/Javascript/Readme.md

 Interview Theory Question Below 👇

-1. Can We Connect Database directly in JavaScript.
+**1. Can we connect a database directly in JavaScript?**
-Ans:- NO, Becuase JavaScript is a scripting language it is work and run only browser and database is run on server side that's why we are not connect directly db to javaSCript but we are connect using javascript framework or library NodeJs, ExpressJs because they work on the server side.
+**Ans:** No, because JavaScript is a scripting language that works and runs only in the browser, while databases run on the server side.
+That's why we cannot connect the database directly to JavaScript.
+However, we can connect using JavaScript frameworks or libraries like Node.js and Express.js because they work on the server side.